VILLASframework/documentation/docs/node/clients/python.md

 If data is received, the protobuf function ``ParseFromString`` is used so that the message can be printed in JSON format.
 Then the same message is send back using ``SerializeToString``.

+You can change the python client configration, e.g., to send constants back instead of the same message.
+Example code is available in the [python-client-lab branch](https://github.com/VILLASframework/node/tree/python-client-lab/clients/python).